 In a world that should see continued robust growth in oil and gas demand for the next 20 years, Latin America offers some of the most appealing prospects for petroleum company investment, according to Jon L. Thompson, president of Exxon- Mobil Exploration Co., the chief upstream unit of supermajor ExxonMobil Corp.

-That is the case, providing, however, that the region can continue and even step up efforts to sustain economic and regulatory reforms and ensure a fair and transparent fiscal regime, Thompson said in a keynote address Tuesday evening at the Rio Oil & Gas Conference in Rio de Janeiro.
-The conference, which started Monday and runs through Thursday evening, is sponsored by the Instituto Brasileiro de Petroleo e Gas and is one of the largest exhibitions in Latin America.
+That is the case, providing, however, that the region can continue and even step up ef- forts to sustain economic and regulatory reforms and ensure a fair and transparent fiscal regime, Thompson said in a keynote address earlier this month at the Rio Oil & Gas Conference in Rio de Janeiro.
+The Oct.
+16-19 conference was sponsored by the Instituto Brasileiro de Petroleo e Gas.

 ExxonMobil energy outlook

 Before offering his assessment of Latin American petroleum investment prospects, Thompson offered a backdrop of the global oil and gas market outlook for the next 2 decades, gleaned from the company's internal supply-demand forecast.

 Noting that the company's outlook "is not well-accepted in some circles" because it assumes that "the age of petroleum is far from over," Thompson cited an Exxon- Mobil Corp. forecast that projects world gross domestic product growth of 3%/ year to 2020, with the slowest GDP growth occurring in industrialized countries.

 By contrast, economic growth will be stronger in Latin America and the emerging economies of Asia, while Russia and Eastern Europe will finally have their recovery back on track, he said.